 Ugandan, South African and Norwegian universities are collaborating to build capacity in the Ugandan media sector by strengthening research and training.
 High capacity and affordable Internet connectivity, provided by the Ugandan research and education network RENU, is clearing the way.

-“We are offering PhD and Master in Journalism and Media Studies programmes to students, delivered mostly online.
-These programmes could turn into a nightmare without a reliable Internet connection,” says Associate Prof. Monica Chibita, Head of the Mass Communication Department at the Ugandan Christian University, UCU.
+“We are offering PhD and Master in Journalism and Media Studies programmes to students, delivered mostly online,” says Associate Prof. Monica Chibita, Head of the Mass Communication Department at the Ugandan Christian University, UCU.

 “That is why our biggest concern in the planning phase has been, whether the existing Internet capacity would be sufficient to sustain the teaching and supervision components of the programmes.
 But once connected to RENU, we didn’t have to worry about bandwidth,” says Prof. Chibita.